US hockey picks 4 Nations-heavy roster for the Winter Olympics, adding Keller, Thompson and Jones

 Those contributions earned them a spot on the U.S. team at the Milan Cortina Winter Olympics as the only three additions from the 4 Nations Face-Off early last year.

 USA Hockey unveiled its roster Friday on the “Today” show, with a vast majority of it made up of players who took part in the NHL-run international tournament in February, when the Americans made the final before losing to Canada in overtime.
-The only ones not back from the 4 Nations are forward Chris Kreider and former New York Rangers defenseman Adam Fox.
+The only ones not back from the 4 Nations are forward Chris Kreider and former New York Rangers teammate Adam Fox, the 2021 Norris Trophy winner as the NHL's top defenseman.

 “It was incredibly difficult for our management group to get to the final roster and that’s a credit to so many in our country, including all those at the grassroots level who help make our sport so strong," general manager Bill Guerin said.
 "There’s nothing like the Olympics and I know our players and staff will represent our country well and work hard to achieve our ultimate goal.”